thanniq/NDZ/content/about/_index.md

 enableComments = false
 +++

 NDZ is a community for clarity and execution.
 We discuss timeless ideas on all parts of life.
-This journal is a beginner's guide and catalog for our forum.
+This journal is a beginner's guide and knowledge base for our forum.